W. Chris Hale

 Hale, W. C. (2006).
 Information vs. intelligence: Construction and analysis of a relational database of worldwide extremist activity.
 International Journal of Emergency Management, 3 (4), 280 - 297.

-Prior to LSUS, Dr. Hale was the Associate Director of Information Technology for the Institute for the Study of Violent Groups (ISVG) in Huntsville, Texas, where he developed a database capable of tracking more than 2000 global and domestic extremist groups.
+Prior to LSUS, Dr. Hale was the Associate Director of Information Technology for the Institute for the Study of Violent Groups (ISVG) in Huntsville, Texas, where he was the Chief Architect of a database capable of tracking thousands of global and domestic extremist groups.
 The database was one of five finalists chosen for the 2007 Mitretek Innovations Award in Homeland Security, an award given by the Ash Institute at Harvard's Kennedy School of Government.
 In addition to his work at ISVG, he also served as a Clinical Assistant Professor for the College of Criminal Justice at Sam Houston State University.
-In spring 2007, he became an instructor for the International Law Enforcement Academy in Roswell, New Mexico, where he periodically teaches courses concerning technology and crime measurement.
+In spring 2007, he became an instructor for the International Law Enforcement Academy in Roswell, New Mexico, where he periodically taught courses concerning technology and crime measurement.

 Dr. Hale has published and presented research in the areas of cybercrime, terrorism, and intelligence analysis.
-He is a member of several professional organizations, including the American Society of Criminology and the Academy of Criminal Justice Sciences.
-In 2006, he was designated as a fellow of the Proteus Management Group, an international consortium and "think tank" of military and intelligence issues.
+He is a member of several professional organizations, including the American Society of Criminology, the Academy of Criminal Justice Sciences, and Alpha Phi Sigma, the National Criminal Justice Honor Society.

 Selected Service Activities: